 Once a judgment for legal separation is entered, the spouses are treated as if they are divorced.
 For example, the spouse's earnings and obligations will be their separate property (Fam.
 Code §771.).
 The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage.
 The spouses have no right to intestate inheritance (Prob.
 Code §78).
 However, unlike the spouses that get divorced, legally separated spouses cannot remarry because they are still legally married.
 (Fam.
 Code §2201.)

-Why Consider a Legal Separation over a Divorce?
+Why Choose a Legal Separation Over a Divorce?

 There are several valid reasons why people choose to legally separate but remain married to one another.
 Some of these reasons include:

 - You and/or your spouse oppose divorce for religious or moral reasons

 - One spouse will soon become eligible for his or her spouse’s government benefits (such as Social Security)

 - One spouse may remain eligible for the other spouse’s health care or insurance benefits if they remain married

 - There may be some tax benefit if you and your spouse remain married to one another